 So what distinquishes a decision engineer from all other engineers?
 First, and foremost, a decision engineer has a deep appreciation for the difference between a good decision and a good outcome.
 His or her foocus in on helping people make better decisions.
 The belief is that a good decision will increase the probability of good outcomes.

 Difficult business decisions are complex, dynamic, and uncertain.
-Computer-based structural models are our strongest tool for dealing with complexity and dynamics.
+Computer-based structural models are our strongest tool for dealing with complexity, dynamics, and uncertainty.
 Decision engineers know how to build models, design algorithms, conduct analysis, and present the results.
 They are grounded in the fields of systems analysis, applied probability, and decision theory.
 A decision engineer is a Bayesian.
 (If you have to look up the term “Bayesian,” then you are not a decision engineer.)

 A decision engineer understands the distinction between what is normative and what is descriptive.
 Normative is what we “should” do.
 Descriptive is what we actually do.
 Strategic decisons have two sides: a behavioral/social/political side and a technical side.
 On the behavioral side, we should be guided by the norms embedded in the Mutual Learning model.
 On the technical side we should be guided by the norms of rational decision making.